deannaj401/mc-excersise/fubar.md

 they did this and that and this and that

 My name is wilfried but I either go by Will or Fried ;)

+This is our second attempt at this lab.